 Again I’m showing my ignorance here, but until the last couple of years, I had no idea Nike were worth considering for long distance hiking.
 My lightweight pair of Nike running shoes are good for… running… as they let in a lot of air, but they’re not very durable and my toes try and poke through the top–successfully too.
 The Nike Air Zoom Wildhorse 3 shoes are built differently and have received a lot of great reviews.
 They’re strong and a bit more water resistant–but not to the point your feet cannot breathe–and I’ve read reports that carbon insoles work better in them compared to a few models available.
 The Nike Air Zoom Wildhorse 4 shoes are heavier and according to some, not as good.
 However, sometimes a heavier shoe means a more durable shoe.

 Salomon XA Pro

 Salomon XA Pro shoes are quite popular and I’ve heard the female version is lighter weight than the male version.
-These are a great shoe from what I can tell.
-I haven’t used mine much, but these are the shoes I’ve decided on keeping.
+Initially I thought these were a great shoe from what I could tell.
+I have over hundred miles on mine now and I wish I didn’t buy them.